Public image of Mariah Carey: 1990s

 After her separation with Mottola, Carey began to be depicted more sexually in her music videos and her red carpet looks were more provocative.
 The music video for "Honey" received media attention for showing a more sexual side to Carey, portraying her half-naked, jumping off a balcony into a pool.
 Carey and Mottola were in the process of their divorce, which "caused fans to speculate the messages displayed within the video".
 The song was featured on Carey's 1997 album, Butterfly, which was later credited for revamping Carey's image in the public as a pop star who embraced hip-hop and R&B themes.
 This resulted in butterflies becoming a metaphorical symbol of her impact and legacy upon pop and R&B music.
-Carey noted in her 2020 memoir The Meaning of Mariah Carey that Butterfly "a turning point in her songwriting career, where bits of her personal life began to inform her craft more explicitly".
+Carey noted in her 2020 memoir The Meaning of Mariah Carey that Butterfly was "a turning point in her songwriting career, where bits of her personal life began to inform her craft more explicitly".
 The Washington Post writer Bethonie Butler called Butterfly "symbolic" adding that during the rollout of the album, Carey's "clothing style grew noticeably sexier" and in turn that made her "more playful with her fans, more frank in interviews".

 During the late 1990s, Carey was involved in a publicised dispute between herself and her label.
 After the release of Butterfly and Carey's divorce with Mottola, her working relationship with the label deteriorated.
 Due to this, Carey negotiated her exit from the label with Norio Ohga, the president and chairman of Sony Corporation.
-She achieved this but not before reaching an agreement on two greatest hits albums (#1's and Greatest Hits – later released in 1998 and 2001 respectively), a remix album (The Remixes – later released in 2003) and a last album under the label, her seventh studio album, Rainbow (1999).
+She achieved this, but not before reaching an agreement on two greatest hits albums (#1's and Greatest Hits – later released in 1998 and 2001 respectively), a remix album (The Remixes – later released in 2003) and a last album under the label, her seventh studio album, Rainbow (1999).
 During the rollout of Rainbow, Carey originally intended for her ballad "Can't Take That Away (Mariah's Theme)" to be the third single from the album (following the number-one singles "Heartbreaker" and "Thank God I Found You"); however, Sony made it clear that they wanted the single to be a more upbeat track like "Crybaby".
 In response, Carey began posting messages on her website, informing fans about the dispute and instructing them to request "Can't Take That Away (Mariah's Theme)" on radio stations.
 Fearing to lose Carey's commitment to the label, Sony released "Can't Take That Away (Mariah's Theme)" and "Crybaby" as a simultaneously double A-side single, with limited promotion.